themodernjavascript/javascript-promises/content/06-promise.md

 ## Example

-Here is an example of the `factory function` resolving the promise with a successful job completion or rejecting the promise with an error:
+Here is an example of the `factory function` either resolving the promise with a successful job completion or rejecting the promise with an error:

 ```javascript
 let isMomHappy = true;